Monkestation/floxy/README.md

 note things
 - When files get "deleted" we append a random deleted string so its unknown when we serve it.

+# TODO

+- [ ] normalize API responses, i am getting tired of deciding between error or message or error AND message for errors n shit
+- [ ] figure out a better way to specify quality while also keeping track of what the file extension will be.
+- [ ] support tracklists maybe? (albums/playlists/EPs/etc) far into the future.

 # Buhbuh

 Floxy will not serve files for you, you must have a reverse proxy config setup to hit the API.
 You are responsible for the webserver that serves the cache